jodygarnett/core-geonetwork/docs/manual/docs/contributing/doing-a-release.md

     bye
     ```

-8. Update or add the changelog in the documentation <https://github.com/geonetwork/doc> .

 9. Close the milestone on github <https://github.com/geonetwork/core-geonetwork/milestones?state=closed> with link to sourceforge download.

     Publish the release on github <https://github.com/geonetwork/core-geonetwork/releases> .